YifanZhangHust/yingtaoluo.github.io/_pages/about.md

 Recent Events
 ======
 - Submitted a paper to NeurIPS 2021 involving the nonparametric discovery of partial differential equation with random coefficients.
-- Submitted a paper to NeurIPS 2021 involving the reject inference applications in financial risk control.
+- Submitted a paper to ICDM 2021 involving the reject inference applications in financial loan decision.
 - Submitted a paper to ICDM 2021 involving an adaptive local-global transformer for sequential recommendation system.
-- Submitted a paper to ICDM 2021 involving a state-of-the-art user profiling system.
 - Working on a project (Also CSE 547 course project with Prof. Tim Althoff at UW) involving self-supervised causal inference for recommendation system.
 - Working on a project involving graph convolutional kernel reinvention.